lderkzen/hou-units/docs/Use Cases/UC202 Edit an event template.md

-# Use Case 222: Award bonus tokens during an event
+# Use Case 202: Edit an event template

 ### Subject Area
 Events